VenturaNotes/Knowledge/- Topics/Hardware.md

 ## Source[^5]
 - The physical components of a computer system, such as the processor, memory devices, and input/output devices.

+## Source[^6]
+- The physical portion of a computer system, including the electrical/electronic components (e.g. devices and circuits), electromechanical components (e.g. a disk drive), and mechanical (e.g. cabinet) components.
+Compare SOFTWARE.
 ## References

 [^1]: ChatGPT